Aziz Tazi: Career

 In 2011, Tazi directed a documentary short called "Emilie" about France's first-ever female Olympic champion in gymnastics Emilie Le Pennec.
 The short won the "Orange Reporter" Award for Highest Achievement in Creativity.

 In 2012, he received funding from his engineering school Ecole Centrale Paris and French bank BNP Paribas to direct and produce his first narrative short Imago.
 This psychological thriller opened the Arab Film Festival in Los Angeles in 2013.
 In 2013, while attending the University of California at Berkeley, he made a documentary about successful Arab leaders in the U.S. called "Arab Stories: Bay Area," which aired on PBS.

 After working as a creative director for the Center for Entrepreneurship and Technology, working to make UC Berkeley's entrepreneurship education available online, Tazi moved to Los Angeles where he became the festival manager of the Arab Film Festival.
 He has been featured on the cover of Morocco's Challenge magazine.

 Tazi also worked on his first feature film Night Walk as director.
 The film had its World Premiere at the Moscow International Film Festival in April 2019.
 Later that year, Tazi won the "Best Screenplay" award at the Prague Independent Film Festival.
 In a 2019 interview with Piers Morgan on Good Morning Britain, Mickey Rourke spoke of his experience working with Tazi, praising "the enthusiasm of this guy who was only 28" and added that “he wasn't terrified to work with me, he was just very excited to work with me."

 Recognition

 In 2013, Tazi was voted among "Top 50 Men of the Year 2013" by VH Magazine.

-Tazi was also featured on Forbes Africa's 30 Under 30 in 2016 as a leading change-maker under the age of 30.
+Tazi was included on Forbes Africa's 30 Under 30 in 2016 as a leading change-maker under the age of 30.

 In 2021, Spectrum News aired a 2-min segment on Tazi's work as a director challenging the stereotypes around the Arab and Muslim community in the West that played nationwide every hour for a day.
 The Washington Post and Entertainment Weekly also included his film Night Walk in their "Movies to Stream this Week" list.